jss367/jss367.github.io/_posts/2021-06-28-add-ssh-key-to-github.md

 ![png]({{site.baseurl}}/assets/img/github-ssh/public_key.png)

 This is the public key that you can share with external entities like GitHub.
 You can also look at your private key by entering `cat id_rsa`, although you shouldn't need to.
-That key is just for your system and not for sharing or posting on blogs :)
+That key is just for your system and not for sharing with others or posting on blogs :)

 Now you need to go to [GitHub](https://github.com/) and enter your public key.
 Start by click on your icon on the top right and selecting `Settings` in the dropdown.